sait-wbdv/fall-2023/src/lib/content/assessments/cpnt-200/activity-1.md

 ### 2 Points: README

-- Readme provides link to the API
+- Readme provides link to the API (landing plage)
 - Readme includes a list of the queries that you used to fetch data

 ## Submission Instructions

 - Submit a zip folder that includes the following:
-  - 2 csv files
+  - 1 csv files
   - 1 json file
-  - # 1 readme file
+  - 1 readme file
-- JSON Data file syntax
-- Data has been imported and rendered on page

-### 2 Points: CSV Data

-- CSV table has been called into the server route
-- CSV data has been rendered onto the page

-### 2 Points: Postman API Cals

-- Postman API fetch is made correctly
-- API data recieved makes sense with your queries

-### 2 Points: README and General Requirements

-- Readme provides link to the API
-- README also includes your name and a link to the deployed site

-## Submission Instructions

-- Submit a link to your repo
-- Submit a link to the live site
-- Submit a zipped folder of your project